-For long distance records, a preliminary refuelling test may be required by an FIM Delegate.
-All personnel in connection with the refuelling operation must wear fire retardant head and eye protection, and suitable fire-retardant clothing (for the body, hand and feet).
+For long distance records, a preliminary refuelling test may be required by the FIM Technical Director.
+All personnel in connection with the refuelling operation must wear fire-retardant head and eye protection, and suitable fire-retardant clothing (for the body, hands and feet).

-1.23 OUTSIDE ASSISTANCE AND WIND SPEED
+1.20.
+OUTSIDE ASSISTANCE AND WIND SPEED

-During the whole time that an attempt is taking place and during the run-up to a flying start attempt the machine can only be driven by its own engine, the physical force of the rider (and passenger if applicable) and by the natural forces of gravity.
+During the whole time that an attempt is taking place and during the run-up to a flying start attempt, the machine can only be driven by its own engine, the physical force of the rider (and passenger if applicable) and by the natural forces of gravity.
 No outside assistance will be tolerated.

-The wind speed component in the direction of a run must not exceed 5 m/s (11 mph, 9.5 kn or 18 km/h) for record ratification.
-See also wind rose and table with wind speed and direction.
+The wind speed component in the direction of a run must not exceed 5 m/s (11 mph, 9.5 kn or 18 km/h) for record ratification (Cf. the wind rose and the wind speed and direction table).

-For streamliners and non-wheel driven machines and, at the absolute discretion of the supervising steward(s), this rule may be varied in respect of run up only, to allow assistance up to maximum speed of 80 km/hour (50 mph) and not further than 400 m from the starting point (zero speed).
+For streamliners and non-wheel-driven machines and, at the absolute discretion of the FIM Officials this rule may be varied in respect of run up only, to allow assistance up to a maximum speed of 80 km/h (50 mph) and not further than 400 m from the starting point (zero speed).

-1.23.1 Wind Speed and Direction (in relation to the course)
+1.20.1.
+Wind Speed and Direction (in relation to the course)

-In order to compute the wind speed in relation to the course, the FIM Steward will need to:
+In order to compute the wind speed in relation to the course, the FIM Technical Director will need to:

-a) Determine the direction of the course (the 'track') in degrees (available from the 'tower' when the event is at an airport, or from the official timing services present at the event).

-b) Determine the wind direction in degrees and the velocity (speed).
-The wind is always reported 'from' in degrees or using compass points (see 'Compass Points Chart').
-The wind speed is always reported as average value, not an instant (or highest) value.
+- a) Determine the direction of the course (the 'track') in degrees (available from the 'tower' when the event is at an airport, or from the official timing services present at the event). - b) Determine the wind direction in degrees and the velocity (speed).
+The wind is always reported 'from' in degrees or using compass points (Cf. 'Compass Points Chart').
+The wind speed is always reported as an average value and not as an instant (or highest) value.

-c) Determine if there is a tailwind component (= in the direction of the record attempt) and if so the velocity or speed (See table hereunder).
+c) Determine if there is a tailwind component (= in the direction of the record attempt) and if so the velocity or speed (Cf. table hereunder).
 While the actual crosswind component is a factor for streamliners and possibly other participants as a controllability issue, the value of the 'tailwind' component is limited to achieve a valid record.
-Effectively if the wind is from the right or left quadrant up to 90 degrees from the course there is no tailwind component.
+Effectively if the wind is from the right or left quadrant up to 90 degrees from the course, there is no tailwind component.
 See example hereunder: